lowdefy/lowdefy-docs/docs/blocks/input/radio_button_input.md

 ---

 Radio block form input field.
 Similar to [radio_input](radio_input.md) except for its appearance, which is a row button instead of a traditional radio selector.
 Allows a user to select a single value from a set of options.
-Values can be any any primitive type.
+Values can be any primitive type.
 The input to this field is saved as an array in [`state`](concepts/state.md), at the path name of the field.
 - Output data types: An array of any primitive type (_String_, _Boolean_, _Number_, _Date_).